erikgna/nx-poc/my-demo/presentation_v2.md

 It was originally created by engineers at Google, while working on large Angular applications.

-But today it supports React, Node, Java, and more.
+But today it supports React, Node, Java, Maven, Gradle, and other ecosystems.

 The key idea is simple: